Tjaynera Falls

-The Tjaynera Falls is a waterfall on the Sandy Creek that is located within the Litchfield National Park in the Northern Territory of Australia.
+Tjaynera Falls is a waterfall on the Sandy Creek within Litchfield National Park in the Northern Territory of Australia.

 Location and features

 The waterfall descends from an elevation of 103 m above sea level in one drop that ranges in height between 35–48 m.

 Accessible by four-wheel drive trail, the falls are in the western portion of the park, 90 km south of Darwin.